galenwilkerson/City-Lattice/README.md

 This is a multi-graph, with two kinds of edges:
 - Euclidean distance
-- Time, calculated as a function: time = distance/speed
+- Time apart (time-distance), calculated as a function: time = distance/speed

 That is, first we see a city as a 2-dimensional lattice (grid), then we add some small-world connections (think of highways).